Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 Women, men, boys and girls are all different.
 They are affected differently by disasters too.

-In fact, it is increasingly recognized that organisations need to meet standards on gender equality in emergencies.
+Throughout the humanitarian sector organisations are realizing they need to meet standards on gender equality in emergencies.

 Some attempts to do that fail miserably though.